5 Famous Watches And Their Crazy Nicknames

 Breitling Co-Pilot 765 AVI "Lucy Digital"

 Breitling's iconic 765 AVI collection isn't just for pilots, even though it was initially designed as an aviators' watch.
 The 765 AVI comes with a display that acts as a 15-minute countdown function.
 Why?
 Well, before taking flights pilots are required to make 15 minutes-worth of checks.
-Dubbed "Lucy Digital" by quick-witted collectors, this nickname refers to a 3.2-million-year-old fossilised human ancestor, which scientists named "Lucy".
-It was discovered in Ethiopia's Afar region back in 1974.
+In more recent times, quick-witted collectors dubbed the original model with the nickname “Lucy Digital”, referring to a 3.2-million-year-old fossilised human ancestor that was discovered in Ethiopia’s Afar region in 1974.

 But be careful: before sharing this newly-acquired watch trivia you should know that "Lucy Digital" only refers to the very first 765 AVI model, which is pictured above.
-Unveiled in 1953, two decades before good-old "Lucy" was even unearthed, the 765 AVI's informal title comes from the idea that this reference is the origin of Breitling's numerous 765 AVI watches.
-And trust us, there's been a lot.
+Unveiled in 1953, two decades before good-old "Lucy" was even unearthed, the idea was that this had become such a seminal reference for subsequent 765 AVI watches that it might as well have marked the origin of a species.
+Trust us, there have been a lot.

 Tudor Oyster Prince Submariner Ref 7016 "Snowflake"